edgio-docs/edgio-docs/guides/deploying.md

 Here is an example Jenkins pipeline that deploys your site to the Moovweb XDN:

+This guide assumes:
-This guide assumes your project is hosted on GitHub, have a Jenkins environment configured with Docker and to receive GitHub `push` events, have created environments called "staging" and "production" and you have created a deploy key for your site and added it as an environment variable in your Jenkins configuration called "xdn_deploy_token".
+- Your project is hosted on GitHub
+- You have a Jenkins environment configured with Docker and to receive GitHub `push` events
+- You have created environments called "staging" and "production"
+- You have created a deploy key for your site and added it as an environment variable in your Jenkins configuration called "xdn_deploy_token".

 ```groovy
 // Add this file to your project at ./Jenkinsfile